 You should rely only on the information contained in this prospectus.
 Neither we, nor the dealer manager have authorized any other person to provide you with different information from that contained in this prospectus or information furnished by us upon request as described herein.
 The information contained in this prospectus is complete and accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or sale of our debentures.
 This prospectus contains summaries of certain other documents, which summaries contain all material terms of the relevant documents and are believed to be accurate, but reference is hereby made to the full text of the actual documents for complete information concerning the rights and obligations of the parties thereto.
 Such information necessarily incorporates significant assumptions, as well as factual matters.
 All documents relating to this offering and related documents and agreements, if readily available to us, will be made available to a prospective investor or its representatives upon request.
-During the course of this offering and prior to sale, each prospective debenture holder is invited to ask questions of and obtain additional information necessary or desirable to verify the accuracy of the information set forth in this prospectus.
+During the course of this offering and prior to sale, each prospective debenture holder is invited to ask questions of and obtain additional information from us concerning the terms and conditions of this offering, our company, the debentures and any other relevant matters, including but not limited to additional information necessary or desirable to verify the accuracy of the information set forth in this prospectus.
 We will provide the information to the extent it possesses such information or can obtain it without unreasonable effort or expense.
 If there is a material change in the affairs of our company, we will amend or supplement this prospectus.